Fade-1079/ImGui-Menu-Dx11-Keiro-Hooking-Template/README.md

 # ImGui-Menu-Dx11-Keiro-Hooking-Template
-This is made for modding in il2cpp games!
+This Template is made to help you make mods inside of il2cpp games!

+It's a nice menu I guess, basic Imgui with quite a few Changes

+TO DO:
+Fix Animations with the toggle switches
+Add Toggle Switches to other tabs and more like hooking and stuff!